Minimum Cow Protection Standards ISKCON LAW 507

 Recommended

-Before traveling, all oxen must be well trained with a proven working reliability by an experienced teamster.
+Before traveling, all oxen must be well trained with proven working reliability by an experienced teamster.

 All cows and calves involved must be trained to voice commands and/or halter broken.